Meet the students and faculty who are getting their hands on exciting research projects that make a positive impact on the world.

 Kacey Hill, a biology major in the Commonwealth Honors Program, spent a summer tracking urban wildlife and studying invasive plant species at the University of Louisville as part of the National Science Foundation's Research Experiences for Undergraduates program.

-Prof. Katherine Tucker has turned her early roots in food and nutrition into a research career.
+Prof. Katherine L. Tucker has turned her early roots in food and nutrition into a research career.
 At UMass Lowell, she leads the Center for Population Health and Health Disparities, tackling the problems of nutrition in our society head on.

 Kelsey McDonough’s Emerging Scholar research on modernist women’s literature is taking her places.